voldemortman/cyolo/README.md

 ## TODO
-- Add an interceptor that turns the comma seperated values to a list of strings
+- Add a pipe that turns the comma seperated values to a list of strings
-- Add an interceptor that turns the stats into an enum
+- Add a pipe that turns the stats into an enum
 - Add an sqljs db
 - Error handling for stats if stat type doesn't exist
 - Do I want to store a sorted array?
 How would that be scaleable?
 - Maybe get least should be called get least frequency cause it's confusing.
 - Make async
+- Add swagger
+- Add tests/remove tests files

 ## Questions
 - If there are an even amount of words, do I want the average of the middle two or just pick one?